Skip to content

 Above all, the process enables organizational leaders to build a comprehensive skills map or skills inventory for their workplace.

-These assessments typically come in a self-assessment, questionnaire, or one on one interviews.
+These assessments typically come in a self-assessment, questionnaire, or one-on-one interviews.
 From your organization’s skills audit, you can start to take some critical steps in the performance management process:

 • Identify an employee’s skill gap